gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The "cs_alg" parameter MUST be present and has as value the countersignature algorithm used in the group.

 * The "pub_keys" parameter is present only if the "get_pub_keys" parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
-That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as multicaster; and ii) the public keys of the multicasters currently in the group, in case the joining node is configured (also) as listener or pure listener.
+That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.

 * The "group_policies" parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
 For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), as well as the rekeying protocol used to renew the keying material in the group (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).

 * The "mgt_key_material" parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the rekeying process led by the Group Manager.
 The exact content and format depend on the specific rekeying protocol used in the group.

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with OSCORE as described in Section 4 of {{I-D.ietf-core-oscore-groupcomm}}.

+When the OSCORE Master Secret expires, as specified by the "exp" parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
+A possible approach to renew the OSCORE Security Context through the Group Manager is described in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}